Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Scream (1996), 111 minutes, D: Wes Craven

-Wes Craven's surprising, rejuvenating horror hit-spoof self-reflectively paid tribute to various stalker/slasher films, beginning with the character of a long-faced killer named Ghostface costumed for Halloween as the Grim Reaper.
+Wes Craven's surprising, rejuvenating horror hit-spoof self-reflectively paid tribute to various stalker/slasher films, beginning with the character of a long-faced killer named Ghostface costumed for Halloween as a death-masked Grim Reaper.
 The elaborate and satirical, self-aware script (by Kevin Williamson) deliberately referenced numerous classic horror movies (with trivia, quotes, cliches, and "rules").
-One hapless teen victim was punished for getting the facts wrong about Friday the 13th (1980).
+The surprising horror hit-spoof was a half-parody and half-tribute film (with nods to Hitchcock and other prominent horror films) that gave rise to three sequels (through 2011).
+It opened with a sudden, unexpected, murderous stalking and ultra-sadistic demise of a very familiar movie actress - Drew Barrymore as a hapless teen victim, after she failed to correctly answer a trivia question about Friday the 13th (1980).
 Craven's film noted the truth about most scary movies: "What's the point?
 They're all the same.
 Some stupid killer stalking some big-breasted girl who can't act who is always running up the stairs when she should be going out the front door.
 It's insulting."
 But then, he deftly and effectively inserted the genre's common plot devices into the mayhem to further his own ends - to celebrate the slasher film.
 Notice cameos from Linda Blair (The Exorcist) and from Craven himself as janitor Fred (Krueger) - and two telling quotes about how real life can imitate art: "It's all one great big movie…only you can't pick your genre," and "Don't you blame the movies!
 Movies don't create psychos!
 Movies make psychos more creative!"
 In the unmasking during the bloodbath Grand Guignol finale, the vengeful perpetrators (two movie-obsessed assailants) were discovered to be disgruntled teens finding retribution for adultery and the breakup of a family.

 Secrets & Lies (1996, UK/Fr.), 142 minutes, D: Mike Leigh